 We do not offer a day rate, as delegates are expected to attend all three days of the conference.

 There are no reduced rates for students.
-We advise that they register as soon as possible to get the early bird rate of £400 (deadline 27 August).
+We advise that they register as soon as possible to get the early bird rate which will be confirmed soon.

 People with MND will be charged the early bird (discounted) rate of £400 (which will be available throughout the year), and one accompanying carer will be able to attend for free.
 Please email firstname.lastname@example.org for more details.